Learning from the past in an irreversible investment problem: Problem set-up

-Here $F_{n-1}(\pi)$ denotes a conditional expectation of $V_{n-1}$ evaluated over a strong Markov process $\Pi_t$ starting from the value $\pi$ and diffusing during $[0,\varepsilon]$.
+\begin{remark} In~\eqref{F}, $F_{n-1}(\pi)$ denotes a conditional expectation of $V_{n-1}$ evaluated over a strong Markov process $\Pi_t$ starting from the value $\pi$ and diffusing for $\varepsilon$ units ($\ep$ is analogous to $\delta$ in~\eqref{introdiffusioneq} by letting $\ep=\frac{\delta}{N}$.).
 The conditional expectation $\E_\pi[V_{n-1}]$ is a function of $\pi$ and it denotes an expectation of the value function $V_{n-1}$ over the diffusion process

-and so it models the learning-from-the-past effect as delayed information after stopping (see, for example, \cite{oks2005delay} for treatment of an optimal stopping problem with delayed information).
+for some starting point $\pi$, and so it models the learning-from-the-past effect as delayed information after stopping (see, for example, \cite{oks2005delay} for treatment of an optimal stopping problem with delayed information).